 - Anode usually has a longer lead than the Cathode as long as they haven’t been trimmed.
 Cathode often has a flat edge.

 - Many multimeters can test diodes/LEDs.
+Do not use the diode testing setting while the LED is being powered.
 LED lights up when the red probe is touching the anode and the black probe is touching the cathode.
 LED does not light up when red probe is connected to Cathode and black probe is connected to the Anode.
 Meter will likely tell you the forward voltage as well.

 - Forward biased (FB): Anode more positive than Cathode.
 LED lights up once forward voltage is reached.
 Exact voltage is slightly variable.
 Typically about 1.8V for red LEDs, and about 2.8V for green or blue LEDs.

 - Reverse biased (RB): Cathode more positive than Anode.
-Best to keep at low voltages.
-I avoid going above 9V RB
+Best to still keep at low voltages.
+I avoid going above 9V RB as I had some breakdown (start conducting and being destroyed) somewhere not far above 9V.

 Simple LED circuit diagram